- What is public affairs?

 The Foundation for Public Affairs, an affiliate of the Public Affairs Council, is a nonprofit, nonpartisan research and educational organization.
 Learn more about the Foundation here.

 The Council is located at 2121 K St. N.W., Suite 900, Washington, D.C.
 20037.
 The entrance to our building is on K Street, between 21st and 22nd streets, in Washington’s central business district.
 For more details about directions to our office, including Metro and parking information, please follow this link.
-We will be opening an office in Brussels in early 2013.

 No, we do not rent or sell our mailing list.
 The online membership directory is to be used as a networking tool for Council members and is intended to facilitate one-on-one networking with other Council members.
 Misuse of this database can be reported at email@example.com.